CodeWringer/ambersteel/documents/en/ruleset/draft-2/rules.md

 #### Execution Attack
 The extreme version of an easy attack, the *execution attack* allows outright killing or maiming an opponent, without having to roll for an attack or for damage.

-Such an attack can be carried out against any character who is unable to fight back (with the exception of player characters, see [death's door](#deaths-door)).
+Such an attack can be carried out against any character who is unable to resist (with the exception of player characters, see [death's door](#deaths-door)).

-This kind of attack is always possible only at the game master's discretion.
+This kind of attack is always possible only at the **GM**'s discretion.

-Examples for an execution attack would be a stealthed character slitting another's throat, without them being aware of their assailant, or a character restrained by chains and unable to avoid the attack at all, when their assailant pushes their spear through their heart.

 # Magic
 Any character knowing [arcana](#arcana-arc), can cast magic.
 What kind of magic, depends on the [magic schools](#magic-schools) the character knows.